thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 11 July 2023
+### Daily Rundown on Wednesday, 12 July 2023

-- The average temperature today is 18.6˚C;
+- The average temperature today is 17.61˚C;
-- With highs of 19.19˚C and lows of 13.24˚C.
+- With highs of 18.58˚C and lows of 11.65˚C.
-- You can expect moderate rain for the day.
+- You can expect light rain for the day.

 <!-- weather_marker ends -->